 1. Continue to work towards strengthening the community via the Human Relations Commission and the Wilson/Deerfield Advisory Committee.
-2. Continue implementing the Multifamily Rehabilitation Program.
-3. Offer second round of the Community and Neighborhood Enhancement Grant Program.
-4. Initiate planning efforts to facilitate the creation and preservation of senior and workforce housing.
+2. Continue implementing an effective Multifamily Rehabilitation Program.
+3. Continue implementing a successful Community and Neighborhood Enhancement Grant Program.
+4. Develop and implement an Energy Efficiency program.
+5. Initiate the creation and preservation of senior and workforce housing.